 The internet has moved from sitting on our desk tops to watching over our warehouses, riding in our truck beds, and floating in our underwater farms.
-Every day, the worldwide IIoT adds new devices that deliver remote monitoring and automated actions via real time data collection and communication.
+Every day, the worldwide IIoT (industrial internet of things) adds new devices that deliver remote monitoring and automated actions via real time data collection and communication.
 Globally, 20 billion devices are on the Internet of Things, with some experts forecasting an increase to 30 billion connections by the end of 2018.

 However, one size telecommunication network cannot fit all.
 IIoT devices have a range of bandwidth needs and power requirements; moreover, they may be mobile or operating in degraded conditions.
 There is a best fit cellular or a wireless network solution.